/ LANGUAGE RESOURCES FOR STUDENTS OF RUSSIAN

 Russian via Songs is a downloadable program that gives synopsis, translations, and more for Russian songs.

 Echo Moskvy is one of Russia's most famous and respected talk-radio stations.
-Shows are available in mp3 format for easy download.
+Shows are available in mp3 format for easy download and often come with written transcripts.

 RadioVBC is a pop station that offers streaming broadcasts from Vladivostok, Russia.